kokernutz/traktor-kontrol-screens/README.md

   - Browser: Gauges for Key/BPM match (toggle in prefs)
   - Browser: Display 7 or 9 items on screen (toggle in prefs)
   - Deck: Cycle through MixerFX on S5 by pressing SHIFT + FILTER-ON/OFF
+  - Deck: Cycle through MixerFX on S8 by pressing SHIFT + FX arrow buttons (See below for more details)
   - Deck: Layout more closely resembles main Traktor layout
   - Deck: All 9 data elements are configurable (set it prefs)
   - Deck: Spectrum colors (toggle in prefs)